iti-ict/wakamiti/README.md

 Maven lifecycle.
 Simply configure the Maven plugin and the desired additional Kukumo plugins in your POM `build` section.

-   >  _Use it when..._
+   _Suitable scenarios_
-   >  Maven-built applications, if you want to include Kukumo as a part of the verify phase
+   Maven-built applications, if you want to include Kukumo as a part of the verify phase

 - **Stand-alone launcher**: If your project does not use neither JUnit nor Maven, Kukumo provides a stand-alone command-line based launcher, that will manage the plugin dependencies internally.

-   >  _Use it when..._
+   _Suitable scenarios_
-   >  Non-Java applications and/or your test plan is to be executed outside the building process
+   Non-Java applications and/or your test plan is to be executed outside the building process